-My geographical interests centre on the relationships between humans, animals, public knowledge and identity, with focus on otter conservation.
-By engaging with perceptions of nature and human-animal relations my research contributes to debates in animal geographies and more-than-human geography.
+Dr Daniel Allen’s geographical interests centre on the relationships between humans, animals, public knowledge and identity, with focus on historical otter hunting, contemporary otter conservation, animal welfare, and pet theft.
+By engaging with perceptions of nature and human-animal relations, Dr Allen’s research contributes to debates in animal geography, social geography, rural geography and human-animal studies.

-After graduating with first class honours in BSc Geography from the University of Central Lancashire, I moved to the University of Nottingham, gaining an MA in Landscape and Culture in 2002, and a PhD in Human Geography in 2006.
-Awards from the Arts and Humanities Research Council (AHRC) funded both my postgraduate degrees: MA (Award No. 01/1248) and PhD (Award No. 02/63215).
-In 2008-2009 I became a Teaching Fellow in Human Geography at Keele University, returning in a Sessional Teaching capacity in 2012-2013, and as a Teaching Fellow in Geography from 2013.
+After graduating with first class honours in BSc Geography from the University of Central Lancashire, Daniel moved to the University of Nottingham, gaining an MA in Landscape and Culture in 2002, and a PhD in Human Geography in 2006.
+Awards from the Arts and Humanities Research Council (AHRC) funded both his postgraduate degrees: MA (Award No. 01/1248) and PhD (Award No. 02/63215).
+In 2008-2009 Dr Allen became a Teaching Fellow in Human Geography at Keele University, returning in a Sessional Teaching capacity in 2012-2013, and as a Teaching Fellow in Human Geography from 2013.

 - Year Tutor for all Geography Programmes

 - ESC-10041 People and the Environment

 - LIB-10001 Understanding the World through the Liberal Arts